rism-digital/pae-code-spec/EDITORIAL.md

 sandwich if it's on one or both slices).

 The non-normative note provides some additional context about the sandwich.
-It answers questions that do not affect the core specification (both crunchy and smooth are peanut butters, so we didn't need to specify this but it may be a question that a reader might have).
+It answers questions that do not affect the core specification (both crunchy and smooth are peanut butters, so we didn't need to specify this, but it may be a question that a reader might have).

 You will also notice that nothing is said about other forms of peanut butter sandwiches, like a single piece of